 Category's Total Net Sales ÷ Store's Total Net Sales = Category's % of Total Store Sales

-Also known as sales per customer, the sales per transaction number tells a retailer what is the average transaction in dollars.
-A store dependant on its sales clerks to make a sale will use this formula in measuring the productivity of staff.
+Also known as the sales-per-customer, the sales-per-transaction number tells a retailer the average amount of a transaction in dollars.
+A store dependent on its salespeople to make a sale will use this formula in measuring the productivity of staff.

 Gross Sales ÷ Number of Transactions = Sales per Transaction